Instructions to Authors

 Announcements are in subjects of interest to Copeia readers.
 These may be edited and are not peer reviewed.

 The format of the submitted manuscript must follow Copeia style and format.
 All pages must be numbered, double-spaced throughout, and all lines numbered continuously.
-Copeia style generally follows the Chicago Manual of Style.
-Use of the Oxford or serial comma is encouraged.
+Copeia generally follows The Chicago Manual of Style.
+Use of the Oxford or serial comma is required.
 All measurements must be in SI units and abbreviations (except for common ones pertaining to measurement, time, or statistical test) must be defined at first use.
 Footnotes (other than in tables) are not permitted.
-Generic and specific names are italicized; italics are not used for emphasis or for abbreviations such as “e.g.,” “i.e.,” or “et al.” Scientific names may not be used as adjectives (use “populations of Aspidoscelis,” not “Aspidoscelis populations”).
+Generic and specific names are italicized; italics are not used for emphasis or for abbreviations such as “e.g.,” “i.e.,” or “et al.” Scientific names may not be used as adjectives (e.g., use “populations of Aspidoscelis,” not “Aspidoscelis populations”).
 Taxonomic authorship should appear only when nomenclatural issues or ambiguity are involved.
 Recognized common names of organisms specify unique singulars, are regarded as proper nouns, and must be capitalized.
-Institutional abbreviations used in text and in Material Examined must follow the Standard Symbolic Codes for Institutional Resource Collections in Herpetology & Ichthyology (Sabaj, 2016) listed on the ASIH website (http://www.asih.org/resources/standard-symbolic-codes-institutional-resource-collections-herpetology-ichthyology).
+All fish common names that are included in the current edition of the American Fisheries Society and American Society of Ichthyologists and Herpetologists Common and Scientific Names of Fishes from the United States, Canada, and Mexico must be used.
+Institutional abbreviations used in text and in Material Examined must follow the Standard Symbolic Codes for Institutional Resource Collections in Herpetology & Ichthyology (Sabaj, 2016) listed on the ASIH website (https://www.asih.org/standard-symbolic-codes).
 Authors using such abbreviations are encouraged to insert the following sentence in their Materials and Methods section: “Institutional abbreviations follow Sabaj (2016).”

-All submissions must be in English and consist of cover letter, article file, tables, and figures.
-Article files are arranged in the following order, each of these sections begin on a new page: cover page, abstract, body of text (including acknowledgments at end), literature cited, figure captions, author addresses, appendices (if any).
+All submissions must be in English and consist of cover letter, article file, tables, figures, and supplemental material (if any).
+Article files are arranged in the following order: cover page, abstract, body of text (including acknowledgments at end), literature cited, figure captions, author addresses, appendices (if any).
 Tables, figures, and supplemental files must be submitted as separate, independent files (one file per table or figure) and not included as part of the article file.

 Cover Page is mandatory as the first page of the article file and must contain the following entries in order: